SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2020-08-20-goth-darkWeb.md

 > YEAH I HAVE A PROJECT DUE MONDAY TOO.
 I GOTTA BUILD A CASTLE OR SOMETHING.

-<i>CASSANDRA is silent for a moment.
+<br><i>CASSANDRA is silent for a moment.
 But ALEXANDER, too, seems to want to dwell in the quiet.
 It is just peaceful for the siblings to hear each other on the phone.</i>

 #### CASSANDRA

 > HOW IS DAD DOING?

-<i>ALEX doesn't respond.</i>
+<br><i>ALEX doesn't respond.</i>

 #### CASSANDRA